Longfilename/short-documentation/app/templates/README.md

 > BEM (Block Element Modifier) is a highly useful, powerful and simple naming convention to make your front-end code easier to read and understand, easier to work with, easier to scale, more robust and explicit and a lot more strict.

 The HTML and SCSS are built with the BEM methodology.
-This allows for very flexible components that can be nested and won’t conflict with other components (or 3rd party modules).
-Pug mixins have been added to the project that allow the dev to apply a CSS reset to each BEM component, as opposed to applying a CSS reset to the site. **BEM modules should not rely upon global styles.**
+This allows for very flexible components that can be nested and won’t conflict with other components (or 3rd party modules). **BEM modules should not rely upon global styles.**

 &nbsp;
 &nbsp;